Chianti

 How to Pronounce Chianti

 Our model has identified 5 different pronunciations for the name Chianti.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 57.6% confident that Chianti is pronounced as kee-AHN-tee.
-The next most likely pronunciation is chee-AN-tee, at 21.2% confidence.
+Our model is 57.6% confident that Chianti is pronounced as kee-AHN-tee, which has 3 syllables.
+The next most likely pronunciation is chee-AN-tee, at 21.2% confidence, with 3 syllables.

 kee-AHN-tee (3 syllables)